Bulgaria Summer Holidays

 Sozopol is a great place to wander and stop as often as you like for a refreshment or a lovely meal.
 Fresh fish in restaurants is highly recommended as is the famous Shopska Salad which is served everywhere in Bulgaria.
 This is a salad which is most often a side dish but could if you wish, be the main course of chopped tomato, cucumber, onion and peppers and often with some feta cheese and oil sprinkled on top – the colours represent that of the Bulgarian flag!

 Where should I stay in Sozopol?

-A little shout out to the 3-star Hotel Selena where I stayed all those years ago and which after a quick google tells me it is unsurprisingly still going strong.
+A little shout out to the 3-star Hotel Selena where I stayed all those years ago and after a quick Google tells me it is unsurprisingly still going strong.
 A charming little no-frills hotel offering a lovely welcome, a great service, a wonderful continental breakfast on the front terrace amid gardens and a tiny little pool.
 It’s also the type of hotel you get from time to time that is a bit of a secret yet it sells out very early in the year with repeat guests so get in quick for those peak dates!
 It always reminded me of the 3-star Hotel La Playa in Alghero, Sardinia – another hidden gem but please – keep that to yourself…

-I loved Sozopol, it is not a party town, more for middle to older aged couples I would say but it’s a place I wanted to mention in my Bulgaria Summer Travel blog as I continue to recommend it to this day!
+I loved Sozopol, it is not a party town, more for middle to older-aged couples I would say but it’s a place I wanted to mention in my Bulgaria Summer Travel blog as I continue to recommend it to this day!